jehato47/lottery-react-dApp/README.md

 `npm start`

 This will start the development server and open the app in your default browser.
+You can also access the deployed version of the app at [Lottery Contract](https://lottery-react-d-app.vercel.app/).

 ### Interacting with the contract